Minnetonka Muskie Stocking Study

 Consistent Lake Minnetonka muskellunge (muskie) management began in 1974.
 Stocking plans since 1998 have been requests for 2,925 Leech Lake Brood-strain fingerlings (about 12" long) in odd-numbered years.
 Actual stocking has varied because of inconsistent fingerling availability.
 Make-up with larger, older fish and stocking in unplanned years has, however, provided regular additions of muskies.

 Substitutions of year-old ("yearling") muskies for fingerlings, when necessary, have been based on a ratio of 1 yearling per 3 fingerlings, since yearlings are a year older and up to 10 inches larger than fingerlings.
-This recommended "replacement ratio" has not been confirmed by studies or field evidence.
+This recommended "replacement ratio" has not been validated by studies or field evidence.

 To test the validity of the 3:1 fingerling-to-yearling ratio, MN DNR, Twin Cities Chapter of Muskies, Inc., and Hugh C. Becker Foundation started a project to track survival and performance of fingerling and yearling muskie stocked into three Twin Cities-area lakes-- Minnetonka, White Bear, and Bald Eagle.
 Lake Minnetonka had 1,214 fingerlings and 372 yearlings stocked in 2009, 1,200 fingerlings : 88 yearlings stocked in 2011, and 1,200 fingerlings : 215 yearlings stocked in 2012.
 The two northeastern metro lakes were stocked in 2008, 2010, and 2011.
 Some of these fish were purchased with Becker Foundation funds.